Keba Jeremiah: Musical journey

-Keba has produced music for Tamil and Hindi films including Paiya, Pasanga, Engeyum Kadhal, Savari, 3 Kings, Avan Ivan, Mankatha, 3, Action Replay, Rockstar and Ek Deewana Tha.
+Keba has produced music for Tamil and Hindi films including Paiya, Pasanga, Engeyum Kadhal, Savari, Avan Ivan, Mankatha, 3, Action Replay, Rockstar and Ek Deewana Tha.

 Keba has also played at various live shows collaborating with artists like Lesle Lewis, Naresh Iyer and Vijay Prakash and Christian artists like Don Moen, Bob Fits, Steve Kuban and Sean Michael.
 He has also lent his musical talent for different television shows and music competitions like Airtel Super Singer, Sun TV's Ooo La La.. and Vijay TV's Kadhal Unplugged.

 Keba works on a lot of experimental music and plans to dedicate a lot more time working on unplugged music.
 He is currently working on his own album and plans to infuse it with the different styles of music he has perfected over the years.
 His playing style is greatly influenced by Jazz, Rock, RnB and acoustic styles of music.
-The man who makes music must take a break some time, and when he unwinds, Keba's playlist includes music from different genres- Dave Matthews Band, John Mayer, Four play, Nikelback, Metallica, Lincoln Brewster, Jeremy Camp, Michael W. Smith and Jimmy Needham being some of his current favourites.
+The man who makes music must take a break some time, and when he unwinds, Keba's playlist includes music from different genres- Dave Matthews Band, John Mayer, Four play, Nickelback, Metallica, Lincoln Brewster, Jeremy Camp, Michael W. Smith and Jimmy Needham being some of his current favourites.